-That apple pie isn't just the culmination of a few ingredients and an oven.
-Those ingredients and that oven are made up of a myriad of other things, which are made up of a myriad of other things, and on and on.
+That apple pie isn't just the product of a few ingredients and an oven.
+Those ingredients and that oven are made up of a myriad of other things, which are made up of a myriad of other things, and on and on and on.

-In Sagan's summation, you can trace back all the causes and conditions until you reach the origin of the universe.
+In Sagan's summation, you can trace back all the causes and conditions until you reach the beginning of the universe.
 As he points out:

 "The nitrogen in our DNA, the calcium in our teeth, the iron in our blood, the carbon in our apple pies were made in the interiors of collapsing stars.
 We are all made of starstuff."